 It’s pretty safe to say that reviews matter when it comes to getting a new customer to your website and contacting you.
 It even matters what you say to the reviewer in public.
 You could have the most scathing online review, but if you handle it in public and address it head-on, it can influence potential clients to ignore the negative review because you handled it so well.

 It’s worth it to note that the amount, frequency, rating, and even content of the reviews you receive on Google actually influences your rank in the local map-pack.
 The amount and the ratings alone do not determine your ranking.
 It’s also suggested that an owner’s response helps influence ranking signals.
-But that is for a different post.

 Removing reviews isn’t easy and is sometimes impossible.
 But they can be handled well enough to actually help your business.